weidai11/cryptopp/trunk/c5/Readme.txt

 If you run into any problems, please try the Crypto++ mailing list.
 The subscription information and the list archive are available on http://www.cryptopp.com.
-You can also email me directly at cryptopp@weidai.com, but you will probably get a faster response through the mailing list.
+You can also email me directly by visiting http://www.weidai.com, but you will probably get a faster response through the mailing list.

 *** History ***